-The Executive Board is comprised of 29 voting members with a weighted voting possibility if needed.
-The membership includes elected officials of all member jurisdictions; a representative of the Go Triangle Board of Trustees; representatives of the NC Board of Transportation; and non-voting members representing the NC Turnpike Authority, the Federal Transit Administration, and the Federal Highway Administration.
+The Executive Board is comprised of 28 voting members with a weighted voting possibility if needed.
+The membership includes elected officials of all member jurisdictions; a representative of the Go Triangle Board of Trustees; representatives of the NC Board of Transportation for Divisions 4, 5 and 6; and three non-voting members representing the NC Turnpike Authority, the Federal Transit Administration, and the Federal Highway Administration.